RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 NOTE: Use old "minio" that is earlier than RELEASE.2022-06-02T02-11-04Z.  "mc" is old, too, correspondingly.
-It is because versions from that release use an erasure-coding backend, which stores files in chunks and does not work on exporting existing files.
+It is because versions from that release use an erasure-coding backend, which stores files in chunks and does not work for exporting existing files.

 See [Deploy MinIO: Single-Node Single-Drive](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html)